Bora Đorđević: Riblja Čorba

 After Rani Mraz's performance at the Split music festival, and only forty-five days spent with the band, Đorđević left the band.
 Returning to Belgrade, he formed the hard rock band Riblja Čorba with SOS members Miša Aleksić, Rajko Kojić and Vicko Milatović.
 Their debut album Kost u grlu saw huge success and the band became very popular in only a couple of months.
 The band's growth in popularity also manifested in Đorđević's alcoholism, which had, together with his provocative lyrics, caused him to become one of the most controversial musicians in Yugoslavia.
 He remained the frontman and leader of Riblja Čorba from its formation to his death in 2024.
 His last performance was in Šamac, Bosnia and Herzegovina on 29 June 2024.

 Solo projects

-Đorđević's unplugged performance with Arsen Dedić in Terazije Theatre in 1987 resulted in a famous bootleg album Arsen & Bora Čorba Unplugged `87.
-Bora priča gluposti, released in 1988 features a recording of his poetry performance.
+Đorđević's unplugged performance with Arsen Dedić in Terazije Theatre in 1987 resulted in a famous bootleg album, Arsen & Bora Čorba Unplugged '87.
+Bora priča gluposti, released in 1988, features a recording of his poetry performance.
 In 1996 he released Njihovi dani, on which he demonstrated his anti-Milošević attitudes.

-Guest appearances and collaborations

-Đorđević made a guest appearance on numerous projects.
-With Minđušari he recorded the controversial songs "E, moj druže zagrebački" and "Ljetovanje", released on Minđušari's 1993 album Armija srpska.
-Some of the other artists he recorded with include Bijelo Dugme, Balkan, Kerber, Zoran Predin, Arsen Dedić, Rambo Amadeus, Biljana Krstić, Dejan Cukić and Vlada i Bajka.
-He was also involved in the recording of a cult compilation album Paket aranžman.
-He wrote songs for Zdravko Čolić, Bisera Veletanlić, Generacija 5, Đorđe Marjanović, Neda Ukraden, Rajko Kojić, Dušan Prelević, Oliver Mandić, Šaban Šaulić, Poslednja Igra Leptira, Denis & Denis, Viktorija, Željko Bebek, Lepa Brena, Ceca Ražnatović, Zana, Prljavi Inspektor Blaža i Kljunovi, Baja Mali Knindža, Nedeljko Bajić Baja among others.